PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 ## Step 2 : Compiling the contract :gear:

-Now that you've written the contract, you need to compile it !
+Now that you've written the contract, you need to compile it!
 The compiler used is `solc`, and has already been included to your `package.json` dependencies file.

 You need to do the following steps to get the bytecode & ABI (Application Binary Interface) of the contract :

 - Retrieve the file content.
-The solc compiler obviously needs the contract's code to compile it, but instead of juste copy/paste the code for the next step you may wan't to automate this process by reading the file dynamically.
+The solc compiler obviously needs the contract's code to compile it, but instead of just copy/paste the code for the next step you may wan't to automate this process by reading the file dynamically.

 - Give the content to the compiler.
 Note that the `compile.js` file already contains a variable, but the `sources['Inbox.sol']` field is empty.